 Kent Nagano has established an international reputation as one of the most insightful and visionary interpreters of both the operatic and symphonic repertoire.
-In addition to his position as Music Director of the OSM, Kent Nagano is also Principal Guest Conductor and Artistic Advisor of the Gothenburg Symphony Orchestra and General Music Director and Principal Conductor of the Hamburg State Opera and Philharmonic Orchestra.
+He is Music Director of the OSM since 2006.
+Maestro Nagano was General Music Director of the Bayerische Staatsoper in Munich from 2006 to 2013.
+He became Principal Guest Conductor of the Gothenburg Symphony Orchestra in 2013.
+Since 2015, he has been General Music Director and Principal Conductor of the Hamburg State Opera and Philharmonic Orchestra.

 2006 to present: Music director of the Orchestre symphonique de Montréal since September 2006, with the contract renewed until 2020.

 September 2015 to the present: General music director of the Hamburg State Opera and conductor of the Hamburg Philharmonic.

 January 2014: Kent Nagano returns to the Bavarian State Opera to conduct a revival of Jörg Widmann’s Babylon.

 2006 to 2013: Music director of the Bavarian State Opera, where he commissions new operas.
 With the Bavarian State Orchestra, Kent Nagano undertakes tours in Europe and to Japan, and records Bruckner’s Symphonies Nos 4, 7 and 8.

 2003: Kent Nagano becomes the first music director of the Los Angeles Opera, after occupying the position of principal conductor of the orchestra for two years.